dexie/dexie-website/docs/StorageManager.md

 ## Prohibit Unwanted Dialogs?

 Using `navigator.storage.persist()` may prompt the end user for permission.
 Personally, I would not like a webapp to ask for a permission as the first thing it does.
 I would rather provide my own GUI to advertise that based on my app's criteria.
-For example, when the user seems to get more involved with the application, I could advertise and explain that the app might need to ensure that the data will not be accidentially cleared without user's notice.
+For example, when the user seems to get more involved with the application, I could advertise and explain that the app might need to ensure that the data will not be accidentally cleared without user's notice.
 Or it could be turned on in a *Settings* menu for your app.

 Chrome and Firefox also implement this differently.
 In Chrome, the "persistent" or "best-effort" mode is not decided by the end user but is based on how the user has interacted with the application, so it might actually be the case that your application is already allowed to be "persistent" without prompting the user for that permission.
 And the opposite - `persist()` may return false without ever prompting the user...